-In 1998, tens of vultures were poisoned this way in one poisoning, but the most severe event that occurred in recent years was in May 2019 in the Golan Heights, when ten vultures were poisoned and only two of them survived.
+In 1998, dozens of vultures were poisoned this way in one poisoning event, but the most severe case that occurred in recent years was in May 2019 in the Golan Heights, when ten vultures were poisoned and only two of them survived.
 To understand the severity of the impact, we are talking about half of the population of vultures living in the region.
-And that’s not all: the poisoning took place during the breeding season, thus there may have been fledglings that died in the nest after their father or mother was poisoned.
-These are real disasters, and recovery from them usually requires many years.
-In total, of the 213 vultures that were harmed between 2001 and 2015, 40% were definitely harmed by poisoning, and another 30% died from unknown causes, most likely unsolved poisonings.
+And that’s not all: the poisoning took place during the breeding season, thus, there may have been fledglings that died in the nest after their mother or father was poisoned.
+These are severe disasters, and recovery from them usually requires many years.
+In total, of the 213 vultures that were harmed between 2001 and 2015, 40% were certainly harmed by poisoning and another 30% died from unknown causes, which are most likely to be unsolved poisonings.

 To save the vultures and other wildlife from dying for no reason, we and our partners initiated a campaign to amend the Wildlife Protection Law.
-Currently it’s easy for criminals to escape responsibility or claim they have no idea who scattered the poison.
-Therefore, the law must state that whoever scatters poison on his own land is responsible for the collateral damage caused by it due to insufficiently careful conduct.
-Most importantly: we must take a hard line and increase the punishment for criminal poisoning to up to three years’ imprisonment, in order to create a real deterrence to such severe crimes.
+Currently, it’s easy for criminals to escape responsibility or claim they don’t know who scattered the poison.
+Therefore, the law must state that whoever scatters poison on their own land is responsible for the collateral damage caused by it due to insufficiently careful conduct.
+Most importantly, we must take a hard line and increase the punishment for criminal poisoning to up to three years’ imprisonment, to create sufficient deterrence to such severe crimes.

 Photos: Yuval Daks, Liron Shapiro